 State and federal parity laws require most health insurers to cover mental health and substance abuse treatment for children under the same terms and conditions as they cover other medical services.
 However, problems persist.
 Families report that denials of coverage, burdensome health plan approval processes, inadequate behavioral health provider networks, and other issues continue to block their access to appropriate care.
 CMHC advocates to improve oversight and enforcement of these important laws.
-If you feel that your rights under the parity law have been violated, you please contact Health Law Advocates.
+If you feel that your rights under the parity law have been violated, please contact Health Law Advocates.

 This federal law prevents certain health plans and health insurance issuers that provide coverage for mental health or substance use disorders from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits.
-Some specific requirements of the law include:

 The federal parity law applies to large group employer-sponsored health plans (sometimes called “ERISA plans”), small group and individual plans sold on the health insurance exchange, state employee plans through the Group Insurance Commission, and Medicaid (MassHealth) plans offered through a Managed Care Organization (MCO).